marccasals98/whisper_catala/README.md

 # Catalan Whisper
 Finetuning whisper with Catalan datasets to change the domain of the original model.

+## Colab's version
+Initially, the code was designed to fine-tune whisper with the Hindi language.
+The code was run successfully in a Colab.
+However, Catalan's dataset in Common-Voice is one of the biggest datasets that exists, so, downloading directly in the Colab, fills up the available SSD in the Colab.

+To overcome this problem, what it needs to be done is, instead of downloading the Dataset, use streaming.
+This just downloads the parts of the dataset that we are going to use.

 ## Initialization

 1. Creation and activation of the Python venv: